TheAMM/mpv_thumbnail_script/README.md

 autogenerate_max_duration=3600

 # Use mpv to generate thumbnail even if ffmpeg is found in PATH
+# ffmpeg is slightly faster than mpv but lacks support for ordered chapters in MKVs,
+# which can break the resulting thumbnails.
+You have been warned.
-# It's better to use ffmpeg, but the choice is yours
+# Defaults to yes (don't use ffmpeg)
+prefer_mpv=[yes/no]

+# Explicitly disable subtitles on the mpv sub-calls
+# mpv can and will by default render subtitles into the thumbnails.
+# If this is not what you wish, set mpv_no_sub to yes
 # Defaults to no
-prefer_mpv=[yes/no]
+mpv_no_sub=[yes/no]

 # Enable to disable the built-in keybind ("T") to add your own, see after the block
 disable_keybinds=[yes/no]